greg-raven/Impeachment-Chronicles/_posts/2020-05-14-media-role-in-collusion-tale.md

 : *Washington Post* reports Justice Dept. has opened a "Logan Act" violation investigation against Flynn.

 Feb.
 14, 2017:
-: *New York Times* reports that FBI had told Obama officials there was no "quid pro quo" (promise of a deal in exchange for some action) discussed between Gen. Flynn and Russian Ambassador Kislyak.<br>Flynn resigns, allegedly acknowledging he misled Vice President Mike Pence about the content of his discussions with Russia.
+: *New York Times* reports that FBI had told Obama officials there was no "quid pro quo" (promise of a deal in exchange for some action) discussed between Gen. Flynn and Russian Ambassador Kislyak.<br />Flynn resigns, allegedly acknowledging he misled Vice President Mike Pence about the content of his discussions with Russia.

 Feb.
 17, 2017:
 : *Washington Post* reports that "Flynn told FBI he did not discuss sanctions" with Russia ambassador and that "lying to the FBI is a felony offense."